 Fiona gained a degree in Social Science from the University of Cape Town before moving to the UK and a successful career in banking.
 In 1997 she moved to Budapest, where her interest in the Peto Institute and commitment to conductive education began.
 After having her family Fiona decided to return to her passion, by first obtaining her Childcare in the Early Years qualification, then her Assistant Conductor certificate and finally achieving a first class honours degree in Conductive Education and a distinction in her Qualified Conductor Status.
 Fiona has been at Steps since 2010.

+Megan started at Steps in 2015 as our apprentice.
+She has completed her Level 2 in Child Care qualification and is currently a Conductor’s Assistant.

 Renee started at Steps in 2017 as our apprentice.
-She has completed her Level 2 in Child Care and is currently now training to be a Conductor Assistant.

-Megan started at Steps in 2015 as our apprentice.
-She has completed her Level 2 in Child Care and is currently now training to be a Conductor Assistant.
+She is currently working towards completing her Level 2 in Child Care qualification and is training to be a Conductor’s Assistant.

 Sally Belton has worked at Steps since 2000 as our Administrative Assistant.
 She is an asset to the team with her knowledge of I.T systems and all aspects of clerical work.